-Komli Media, Asia Pacific’s leading media technology company, depends on reaching targeted audiences efficiently and at scale in order to please their customers.
+Komli Media, Asia Pacific’s leading media technology company, depends on reaching targeted audiences efficiently and at scale in order to please its customers.
 Over time, the company has collected more than 100 TB of data with information such as consumer behavior, clicks, impressions, and ads created.
-Users access this data in order to optimize campaigns to the consumer, adapt bidding algorithms in real-time, and find new advertising opportunities.
+Users access this data in order to optimize campaigns for the consumer, adapt bidding algorithms in real time, and find new advertising opportunities.

 Due to these challenges, Komli turned to Qubole for its true auto-scaling.
 With Qubole Data Service (QDS), a cluster will automatically expand when a load is high and cut back on nodes when the load decreases.
 This not only offers significant cost savings to the customer but also makes it easy to adapt to varying workloads without sacrificing performance.
 Other providers only offer manual auto-scaling, which requires the user to pre-define the auto-scaling capacity.
 QDS also offered higher performance than Amazon Web Services because of QDS’ I/O optimization for S3.

 As a result of turning to QDS, Komli Media saw a significant decrease in processing time at a much lower price.
 Overall the company saw:

 - 30% decrease in job processing times (waiting 1-2 hours for data instead of 10-15).